-SPECIMENS hung from the FIELD wall in the OBSERVATION ZONE are still considered in the OBSERVATION ZONE and may be manipulated by the a HUMAN PLAYER.
+SPECIMENS hung from the FIELD wall in the an OBSERVATION ZONE are still considered in the an OBSERVATION ZONE and may be manipulated by the a HUMAN PLAYER.

 G419 and G431 do not stack.
 One FOUL should be called per occurrence of the violation per ALLIANCE.
 For example, two FOULS would be called in the case where the ROBOT and HUMAN PLAYER are on separate ALLIANCES.
+Additionally, two FOULS would be called in the case where both HUMAN PLAYERS from an ALLIANCE are in an OBSERVATION ZONE when a ROBOT from the same ALLIANCE enters it.